 77 miles from Zion NP, Bryce Canyon NP is accessible from one main road that stretches from the visitor’s center to Rainbow Point.
 The campsites are located close to the entrance of the park.
 To access the actual valley you will need to hike down by foot.

 Best Viewpoint: Viewpoints are accessible from the main road throughout the park.
-Inspiration Point is one of the best, but you might as well check them all out!
+Inspiration Point is one of the best, espeically at night as the stargazing is ridiculous here.
+But you might as well check them all out!
 Also, go check out “Thor’s Hammer.”

 Top Hike: Many of the trails interlink and it is possible to combine them with a map.
 Queens Garden, Navajo Loop, and Peek-a-boo Loop is the best combination.